ActianCorp/Vector-Docker/README.md

 with the -d for 'daemon' flag will return control to the command-line immediately, and will not print startup details onto standard out - these can be seen via Docker logs or through Kitematic instead, if needed.

+Also provided here is a Docker "Compose" file which can simplify build and running of Vector Community images

 To log into the running container, use:

 	`docker exec -it vector bash`